STANFORD HEALTH CARE

 CORONERS, MEDICAL EXAMINERS AND FUNERAL DIRECTORS

 We may release health information to a coroner or medical examiner.
 This may be necessary to identify a deceased person or determine the cause of death.
-We may also release health information to funeral directors as necessary to carry out their duties with respect to the deceased.
+We may also release health information about patients of the Hospital to funeral directors as necessary to carry out their duties with respect to the deceased.